Chapter 1 : Weak

 Ron just sighed.
 He stopped at one of the many sliding doors quite a ways down the train.
 I slipped in first with Ron following after.
 I could feel the train begin to rumble beneath my feet.

-I furrowed my eyebrows as I let go of Harry and sat down on the couch-like seat that took up the length of the wall beside Ron.
-Harry sat on the couch against the wall opposite of us.
+I furrowed my eyebrows slightly as I let go of Harry and sat down on the long seat that took up the length of the wall beside Ron.
+Harry sat opposite of us, sprawling out in the large area he had to himself.
 Ron wrapped his arm around me and I crossed my legs, setting my carry-on bundle beside me.
 I crossed my arms across my chest, thinking hard.
 I could hear Harry and Ron begin to talk to each other.
 I was probably included in this conversation, but I didn’t feel like listening much.
 I was too perplexed.

 I could hear his voice again, and this time I thought I was hallucinating.